Lemii/ark-scripts/accounts/README.md

 node ./fund-accounts.js
 ```

-`amount` funded sent to each accounts defaults to 1 _arktoshi_.
+`amount` sent to each account defaults to 1 _arktoshi_.
 Can be customized by passing arguments to the script:

 ```
 node ./fund-accounts.js --amount 100000000
 ```

-Funds will be used from the passphrase that is entered in the project's `config.js` file.
+Funds will be used from the passphrase(s) entered in the project's `config.js` file.